The Dark Side of Play-to-Earn: Exploring the Negative Impact of In-Game Monetization

 This target is focused on exploring the dark side of Play-To-Earn dApps.

-However, in the midst of all this crypto market spectacle, there is one category that still holds significant momentum, and it is the ‘play to earn’ class.
+However, in the midst of all this crypto market spectacle, there is one category that still holds significant momentum, and it is the ‘play-to-earn’ class.
 Despite the failure of popular P2E projects such as Axie Infinity, Crypto Kitties, and even STEPN (in the move-to-earn category), the play-to-earn buzzword is still making rounds, and a whole new bunch of projects with P2E models are continuing to launch in the crypto space.

 A current example of such a project can be ‘Gala Games’ powered by the cryptocurrency $GALA.
 Despite having no whitepaper and no concrete tokenomics framework, the token has surged 130% on the year to date (YTD) basis.

-The Shortcomings in P2E
+The Shortcomings in Play-to-Earn

 Let’s explore some of the reasons why this model is unsustainable and lacks a proper economic viewpoint.